Answers to Questions About Your Child's Mental Health

 How are mental disorders diagnosed in young children?

-As with adults, disorders are diagnosed by observing signs and symptoms.
-A skilled professional will consider symptoms in the context of the child's age and reports from parents and other caretakers or teachers.
+Disorders are diagnosed by observing signs and symptoms.
+A skilled professional will look at symptoms.
+These are based on the child's age and reports from parents and other caretakers or teachers.

 Which mental disorders are commonly seen in children and teens?

 Anxiety disorders.
-Anxiety disorders such as panic or generalized anxiety are the most common mental health problems occurring in children and adolescents.
-According to the National Institute of Mental Health, 8 percent of 13- to 18-year-olds suffer from an anxiety disorder.
+Anxiety disorders like panic or generalized anxiety are the most common mental health problems in children and adolescents.

 Depression.
-Up to 2 percent of children and up to 8 percent of adolescents suffer from depression.
 It affects mood, energy, interests, sleep, appetite, and overall functioning.
-Symptoms are extreme and persistent and can interfere significantly with the ability to function at home or at school.
+Symptoms are extreme and lasting.
+They can greatly interfere with the ability to function at home or at school.

 Bipolar disorder.
-This illness, which affects up to 3 percent of adolescents, causes extreme shifts in mood, energy, and functioning.
-Disruptive periods alternate with periods of withdrawal and other depressive symptoms.
+This illness causes extreme shifts in mood, energy, and functioning.
+Periods of disruption switch off with periods of withdrawal and other depressive symptoms.

 How are children with mental health problems treated?

 Sometimes, psychotherapies, behavioral strategies, and family support may be all a child needs.
-In other cases, medications are needed to help the child cope.
-If medication is prescribed, the child should be monitored and evaluated regularly.
+In other cases, medicines are needed to help the child cope.
+If medicine is prescribed, the child should be watched and evaluated regularly.

 When untreated, mental health disorders can lead to school failure, drug abuse, violence, and even suicide.

 Most children who receive the right kind of help improve and go on to live full and healthy lives as adults.
-Seeking help early is key to a positive outcome.
+Seeking help early is key to a positive result.